Sculpture made entirely from typewriters.

 Assembly

-Very few superfluous parts are added.
-99% of the components used in my work have outlived its original purpose as part of a typewriter.
+Very few non-typewriter components are added.
+99% of the parts used in my work come from typewriters.
 For some of the larger sculptures, armatures and structural components are employed for stability, longevity, and safety.
 The smaller sculptures are 100% typewriter parts.

 Only cold assembly is used.
 Welding, soldering, and gluing are too destructive to the finish and fit of the typewriter components.
 Only the screws, nuts, pins, springs, and other myriad connective elements that come out of the typewriter are used in the assembly of the sculpture.